Close

 Colonoscopies sometimes involve direct intervention, aiding in polyp or foreign body removals, biopsy collections and bleeding control.

-Research demonstrates that colonoscopy can reduce bowel cancer deaths by up to 67% through early detection and polyp removal, making it the most effective colorectal cancer prevention strategy available.
+Research demonstrates that colonoscopy can reduce bowel cancer deaths by up to 67% through early detection and polyp removal2, making it the most effective colorectal cancer prevention strategy available.
 Our leading consultants work in purpose-built endoscopy suites in Leeds and Sheffield, offering same-day procedures for urgent referrals and comprehensive care from preparation to follow-up.

 How a Colonoscopy Works